psf/pyperf/doc/examples.rst

 ``runner.inner_loops`` is set to ``10``, the number of times that ``mydict[key]`` is repeated.

-The repeatition is needed on such microbenchmark where the measured instruction takes less than 1 microsecond.
+The repetition is needed on such microbenchmark where the measured instruction takes less than 1 microsecond.
 In this case, the cost the outer loop is non negligible.